HL7/fhir-shorthand/input/pagecontent/reference.md

 // More rules
 </code></pre>

-Each parameter represents a value that can be substituted into the rules when the rule set is inserted.
+Each parameter represents a value that SHALL be substituted into the rules when the rule set is inserted.
 See the [insert rules](#insert-rules) section for details on how to pass parameter values when inserting a rule set.
 In the rules, the places where substitutions should occur are indicated by enclosing a parameter name in curly braces `{}`.
 Spaces are allowed inside the curly braces: `{parameter1}` and `{ parameter1 }` are both valid substitution sequences for a parameter named `parameter1`.
 A parameter may occur more than once in the rule set definition.

 **Examples:**